Omikhleia/markdown.sile/README.md

 - **markdown** inputter and package: native support of Markdown files.
 - **pandocast** inputter and package: native support of Pandoc JSON AST files.

+For casual readers: This notably aims at converting a Markdown document to print-quality PDF.

 ## Installation

 This module collection requires SILE v0.14 or upper.